 Statusbrew's products are hosted by Amazon Web Services (AWS).
 AWS provides world-class hosting facilities that are secure, highly available, and redundant, with compliance to Cloud Security Alliance Star Level 2, ISO 9001, 27001, 27017, 27018, PCI DSS Level 1, and SOC 1, 2, and 3.
 For more more information on AWS's certifications and compliance programs, please visit https://aws.amazon.com/compliance/programs.

-Customer data is hosted in the United States, in AWS’s us-east-1 region.
-Statusbrew has applied for Privacy Shield certification to transfer personal data from the European Union and Switzerland and is GDPR compliant.
+Customer data is hosted in the United States, in AWS's us-east-1 region.
+Statusbrew is certified by Privacy Shield to transfer personal data from the European Union and Switzerland and is GDPR compliant.
 AWS's data centers are outfitted with world-class physical hosting capabilities.
 Buildings have temperature and humidity monitoring and management, automatic water detection and removal, and automatic fire detection and suppression.
 Combinations of multiple power feed, Uninterruptible Power Supply (UPS) systems, and on-site electrical generators provide layers of backup power.

 Statusbrew's developers are given annual training on secure coding.
 All application code is written by Statusbrew employees, and each change undergoes peer review.
 Security vulnerabilities are promptly triaged and corrected.

 The Statusbrew Services support the latest industry-standard secure cipher suites and protocols to encrypt all traffic in transit.
 Statusbrew currently supports only TLS 1.2 on its main website and all pages that accept credit card information.